LBHackney-IT/Data-Platform-Playbook/docs/playbook/ingesting-data/009-ingesting-api-data.md

 **Note: The steps in this section refer specifically to Github user interface**.
 However, if you are familiar working with the Data Platform project from your IDE, then you can also make the changes in your IDE and commit them to the Data Platform repository.

-1. Open the [terraform directory][terraform-directory] in the Data Platform Project in GitHub.
+1. Open the [terraform/core directory][terraform-directory] in the Data Platform Project in GitHub.

     - If you don't have the correct permissions, you'll get a '404' error (see the [Getting Set Up documentation][getting-set-up]).

-1. Open `66-api-ingestion.tf`.
+1. Open `38-api-ingestion.tf`.

 1. Click `edit` or the **pencil icon** (:pencil2:) then copy the last module block and paste it at the bottom of the file.